Diet

 • Lower phosphorus content than calcium

-• Don’t serve your guinea pig any fruit daily
+• Don’t serve fruit daily

 • Apple